 - Keeping the burrs clean can be a hassle

 KRUPS has been in business for over 100 years, with nearly 70 years of experience in the kitchen appliances game.
 The KRUPS Personal Café is best for those who don’t have the space — or the budget — for a bean to cup espresso machine.
+Its smaller size makes it an ideal one cup coffee machine.
 It makes good coffee, but it won’t give you a barista-quality cappuccino.

-If you want a professional-grade coffee machine designed for in-home use, you might want to consider the Philips 3200 Espresso Machine.
+If you want a professional-grade coffee machine designed for real homes and not just coffee shops, you might want to consider the Philips 3200 Espresso Machine.

 You can easily make yourself a coffee, americano, espresso lungo, or even hot water for tea with three different temperature settings.
 (You can also use the hot water feature to make ramen noodles.
 I won’t judge.)